imaginedelements/heather-turano-coaching/src/pages/about/index.md

     life?
 Let’s get this journey started!
   catInputPlaceholder: Email Address
   ctaButtonLabel: Gimme that JOY
-  title: Sound like a match made in ‘you’re not alone” heaven?
+  title: Sound like a match made in "you’re not alone” heaven?
 ---